February 13, 2020 | Updated October 25, 2021

-If you knew Jesus was waiting for you in person at St. Margaret of York (SMOY), would you come?
-You would jump into your car and disobey the speed limits to sit among the hundreds of thousands that would fill this church.
+If you knew Jesus was waiting for you in person at St. Margaret of York, would you come?
+You might even disobey the speed limits to sit among the hundreds of thousands that would fill our church.
 You would anxiously wait to hear what Jesus had to say about your life, about His will, about your joy and pain.

 Saint Teresa of Calcutta tells us "The time you spend with Jesus in the Blessed Sacrament is the best time you will spend on earth.
 Each moment that you spend with Jesus will deepen your union with Him and make your soul everlastingly more glorious and beautiful in Heaven and will help bring about everlasting peace on earth."